behnamsaba/R2D2-backend/README.md

 1. Set up the necessary environment variables or configuration files.
 2. Run the application: `python app.py`
 3. Open your web browser and access the application at [http://127.0.0.1:5000](http://127.0.0.1:5000).
-4. Put openAi API password inside apikey.py
+4. Put openAi API password inside .env.

 ## Dependencies